trisfaizal/Marketing-Site/_posts/2015-06-11-bitbucket-connect.md

 author: mike
 ---

-Today we're bringing a new level of simplicity to managing [Jekyll](http://jekyllrb.com) websites with CloudCannon's add-on for Bitbucket Connect.
+Today we're bringing a new level of simplicity to managing [Jekyll](http://jekyllrb.com) websites with the CloudCannon add-on for Bitbucket Connect.

 ![Bitbucket](/img/blog/bitbucket/bitbucket.png)